acl-org/acl-2023/_pages/faq.md

 A: A paper may not be simultaneously under review through ARR and EMNLP 2022.
 In addition, a paper that has received reviews through ARR and then separately receives reviews from EMNLP will not be eligible for resubmission to ARR, per [ARR's rules](https://aclrollingreview.org/organizers).
 {: .answer}

+Q: I intend to commit from ARR by July 24.
+Can my submission be put to arXiv by June 24?
+{: .question}
+A: Yes you can do that.
+Due to several similar inquries we decided to allow two separate anonimity deadlines for direct submission and for ARR comissions, respectively, both for one month.
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>